Microsoft Corporation (NASDAQ:MSFT) : Pre-earnings Momentum Trade With a Technical Trigger

-LOGICThe logic behind the test is easy to understand -- in an any market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
+LOGICThe logic behind the option trading backtest is easy to understand -- in an any market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
 That phenomenon has been well documented by Capital market Laboratories in our seminal webinar on market patterns.

 That is, totally irrespective of the reality that follows -- that is, irrespective of whether the stocks have a history of actually rising after earnings.
 There has been a way to profit from this pattern without taking any formal earnings risk in Microsoft Corporation.

 You can watch a full video description of this trade, below: